 - Royal Dutch Shell announced that it was entering the energy supply market by buying the largest challenger company, First Utility.

 - Two of the big six - Innogy's npower and SSE - announced that they were to merge.

 These charts nicely summarises the remarkable increase in the number of suppliers, and the slower increase in their market share:

-Some attention was drawn in late 2017 to the high profits being achieved by the regulated monopolies responsible for pumping gas and distributing electricity around England and Wales, as rock bottom interest rates and other factors had enabled them to fund major investments more cheaply than had been predicted by the regulator.
+Some attention was drawn in late 2017 to the high profits (included in the red segment of the pie chart) being achieved by the regulated monopolies responsible for pumping gas and distributing electricity around England and Wales, as rock bottom interest rates and other factors had enabled them to fund major investments more cheaply than had been predicted by the regulator.
 Click here for a further discussion of this subject.